 - (1) Upon a written application therefor, the chairperson of the examinations board may implement reasonable compensation for disadvantages for a student if the student substantiates that he or she is to any extent unable to complete an examination under prescribed conditions or within the time periods set forth in these Regulations on account of a disability or persistent severe or chronic affliction.
 Such suitable measures could include altering the external examination conditions, extending the time to complete the examination, or accepting equivalent examination performance.
-This shall also apply to coursework. - (2) The disability representative must be consulted pursuant to Section 88 subsection 3 HmbHG if the chairperson of the examinations board must render a decision pursuant to subsection 1 herein. - (3) The student must set forth the reasons for any requested compensation for disadvantages.
+This shall also apply to coursework. - (2) The representative for staff and students with disabilities or chronic diseases must be consulted pursuant to Section 88 subsection 3 HmbHG if the chairperson of the examinations board must render a decision pursuant to subsection 1 herein. - (3) The student must set forth the reasons for any requested compensation for disadvantages.
 The submission of appropriate proof may be requested in order to substantiate the legitimacy of any such requests.